liamcannon36/ConvNextLite/README.md

 # ConvNextLite
-A lightweight, experimental version of the ConvNext model
+A lightweight, experimental version of the ConvNext model.

+#Requirements:

+Python 3.10